MIT-LCP/physionet-build/GuideForNewDevelopers.md

 Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's operating system, MacOS, as well as Linux [source](https://en.wikipedia.org/wiki/homebrew_(package_manager)).

-We will use Homebrew to install Python on our Mac, to use Homebrew for Python installation, we need to first install a compiler which we can get by installing Xcode's command-line tools.
+We will use Homebrew to install Python on our Mac.
+To use Homebrew for Python installation, we need to first install a compiler which we can get by installing Xcode's command-line tools.

 To install the xcode, open a terminal on your system, and enter the following command.